andreav/swgit/doc/readme/_build/text/readme.arch.txt

    This branch:

-   * Is created by integrator toghether with its *INT/develop* twin with the command:
+   * Is created by integrator together with its *INT/develop* twin with the command:

         swgit init --rel 1.0.0.0

-   * Stores all delivered stable software versions labelled with *LIV* tag.
+   * Stores all delivered stable software versions labeled with *LIV* tag.

-   * Stores candidates software for next drop labelled with *STB* tag.
+   * Stores candidates software for next drop labeled with *STB* tag.

    * On developer repository, it is read-only.